MichelleLu1995/PLT/README.md

 Install OCaml Package Manager (OPAM) and make sure that the version of the OCaml LLVM library matches the version of LLVM installed on your system.

 # Running
 Run "make" in the top-level directory to build JSTEM.native, a file which will then be used to generate LLVM code from JSTEM files.
-To run an individual JSTEM file, run "./JSTEM.native -c <filename>.JSTEM stdlib.JSTEM".
+To run an individual JSTEM file, run "./JSTEM.native -c <filename>.JSTEM stdlib.JSTEM > output.ll". "lli output.ll"

 # Testing
 To run all tests, run "make tests" in the top-level directory.
 To run individual tests, go into the tests directory and run the bash files one by one (i.e. "./compiler_testing.sh").